Resource Guide

 • You may incur charges if clean up is needed after serving food or other messes left by your activity

-If you are interested in hosting an activity off campus, you'll first need approval through this form: https://esign.wwu.edu/admcs/process/forms/BFA/_justify_use_non_state_facility_1.aspx
+If you are interested in hosting an activity off campus, you'll first need approval by completing the Justification for Use of Non-State Facility form and submitting to your advisor.

-Do not sign any contracts or agreements with the off campus venue!
-Work with your advisor or supervisor to create a contract with the venue.
+Do not sign any contracts or agreements with the off campus venue.
+Work with your advisor or supervisor to create a contract with the venue that the university contract administration will sign.
+This creates and agreement between the university and the venue rather than with you as an individual where you would be held personally liable.

 Be sure to consider accessibility of your venue - walkability, public transport, parking, ADA accommodations at the venue, restroom access, etc.